 - Abnormal blood levels

-Available in a variety of forms from patches to creams, testosterone is safe to take but consulting a doctor or healthcare professional is always advised when taking any type of hormonal treatment.
+Testosterone products are available in a variety of forms from patches to creams, testosterone is safe to take but consulting a doctor or healthcare professional is always advised when taking any type of hormonal treatment.
 Your doctor can provide you with a comprehensive diagnosis, and treatment options specific to your body type and hormone levels.
-Click here to read more information on treatments with testosterone.